PNNL-Comp-Mass-Spec/Informed-Proteomics/README.md

                          Possible values are:
                            0 or 'NoInternalCleavage': No Internal Cleavage
                            1 or 'SingleInternalCleavage': Single Internal Cleavage
-                           2 or 'MultipleInternalCleavages': Multiple Internal Cleavages
+                           2 or 'MultipleInternalCleavages': Multiple Internal
+                           Cleavages

   -tagSearch             Include Tag-based Search (use true or false;
                          or use '0' for false or '1' for true) (Default: True)

+  -memMatches            Number of matches to keep in memory; these matches are
+                         used when computing spectral E-values (Default: 3)

-  -n                     Number of results to report for each mass spectrum (Default: 1)
+  -n,                    Number of results to report for each mass spectrum -NumMatchesPerSpec     (Default: 1)

-  -IncludeDecoys         Include decoy results in the _IcTda.tsv file (Default: False)
+  -IncludeDecoy,         Include decoy results in the _IcTda.tsv file -IncludeDecoys         (Default: False)

   -mod                   Path to modification file that defines static and dynamic
                          modifications.
 Modifications can alternatively be defined
-                         in a parameter file, as specified by /ParamFile or -ParamFile Modifications defined using the -mod switch take precedence over modifications defined in a parameter file (Default: empty string, meaning no modifications)
+                         in a parameter file, as specified by /ParamFile or -ParamFile
+                         Modifications defined using the -mod switch take precedence over modifications defined in a parameter file (Default: empty string, meaning no modifications)